 Front Range Freedom Tour

-We'll meet at Timberline Church on Wednesday morning (June 27th) and begin our ride to Boulder.
+We'll meet at Timberline Church on Sunday morning (June 23) and begin our ride to Boulder.
 We'll cycle each day and finish in Colorado Springs on Wednesday, June 26th.

 We'll celebrate, de-brief, and unwind.
 After lunch we'll shuttle back to Fort Collins.
 Plan to arrive late afternoon.

 Colorado Mountain Tour

 We'll meet at Dixon's (time TBD) on Thursday, July 25.
 We'll pack the trailer and shuttle to Buena Vista.
 If desired, individuals may arrange their own transportation to Buena Vista.
 The tour begins with the team dinner on Thursday evening, July 23.
 OPTIONAL: If you wish, you can ride you bike from FTC to Estes Park.

 We'll take off from Buena Vista on Friday morning (July 27).
 We'll cycle each day and finish back in Buena Vista on Monday, July 29.

 We'll spend Monday evening together in Buena Vista.
 We'll celebrate, de-brief, and unwind.

 On Tuesday morning we'll eat breakfast together.
 Then we'll shuttle back to Fort Collins.
 Plan to arrive around noon.